What Is Facebook Organic Reach?

 As soon as you publish a post on your website, send a newsletter and ask your subscribers to share the post (if they find it useful) on Facebook.

-Share the post on other social networks with a strong presence: Maybe you have more followers on Twitter, Instagram, or G+; take advantage of those followers by asking them to share your Facebook post.
+Share the post on other social networks with a strong presence: If you have more followers on X, Instagram, ask them to share your Facebook post.

 Optimize social sharing on your website: Test and ensure that when someone clicks the SHARE button from your blog post page, the post is optimized for sharing, i.e., it has the right image, title, and content.